akmeghana29/virtual-team-collab-workspace/README.md

 # Virtual Team Collaborative Workspace

-## Find the deployed website here
+## Deployed website in the link below
 # **https://vtcw.vercel.app/**

-## If you are not able to access it, open this:
-#
---
+# OR find screenshots of the website at the bottom of this README file.

 ## What is VTCW?